The effectiveness and safety of lactase enzyme supplements in reducing the symptoms of lactose intolerance has been widely researched over many years.

 We have included a wide range of lactase enzyme research in the papers below, and hope that this is of benefit to both healthcare professionals and our customers.
 We will be adding more papers to this page regularly.

-Lactose & Health Research
+Lactase Enzyme & Health Research

 European Food Safety Authority (EFSA), Parma, Italy.